Data Methodology

 1. DOL H-1B Labor Condition Applications

 The Department of Labor Employment and Training Administration (DOL/ETA) requires employers to file Labor Condition Applications (LCAs) when sponsoring H-1B visa workers.
-These filings — public under the Freedom of Information Act and downloadable directly from DOL's OFLC Performance Data page — include job titles (SOC codes), prevailing and actual wage rates (sourced from the BLS Occupational Employment and Wage Statistics (OEWS) program), work locations, and the number of workers involved.
-PlainEmployers processes 234,000+ H-1B filings covering 290,000+ employers.
-This is the most comprehensive public source for employer compensation benchmarks.
-While the data specifically covers visa-sponsored positions, the wage information provides a reliable proxy for understanding an employer's compensation philosophy and pay structure.
+These filings, public under the Freedom of Information Act and downloadable directly from DOL's OFLC Performance Data page - include job titles (SOC codes), prevailing and actual wage rates (sourced from the BLS Occupational Employment and Wage Statistics (OEWS) program), work locations, and the number of workers involved.
+PlainEmployers processes 234,110 H-1B filings from 36,919 H-1B sponsors.
+Those sponsors are a subset of the live 290,575-employer multi-source corpus (H-1B + OSHA + WARN), not the full directory.
+While the wage data specifically covers visa-sponsored positions, it remains a reliable public proxy for an employer's disclosed professional-role pay structure.

 2. OSHA Injury and Illness Data